 Before the procedure

 Blepharoplasty is usually done in an outpatient setting.
 You might be given drugs such as injections into the eyelids to numb them and drugs through an IV to help you relax.

 During the procedure

-If you have surgery on your upper and lower eyelids, the surgeon generally works on your upper lids first.
-He or she cuts along the fold of the eyelid, removes some excess skin, muscle and possibly fat, and closes the cut.
+For upper eyelids, the surgeon cuts along the fold of the eyelid.
+The surgeon removes some excess skin, muscle and possibly fat.
+Then the surgeon closes the cut.

 On the lower lid, the surgeon makes a cut just below the lashes in your eye's natural crease or inside the lower lid.
-He or she removes or redistributes excess fat, muscle and sagging skin, and closes the cut.
+The surgeon removes or redistributes excess fat, muscle and sagging skin.
+Then the surgeon closes the cut.

-If your upper eyelid droops close to your pupil, your surgeon may do blepharoplasty with a procedure called ptosis (TOE-sis).
+If your upper eyelid droops close to your pupil, your surgeon may do blepharoplasty combined with a procedure called ptosis (TOE-sis).
 Ptosis is designed to lift the eyelid as well as remove excess eyelid skin.

 After the procedure

-After surgery you spend time in a recovery room, where you are monitored for complications.
-You can leave later that day to recuperate at home.
+After surgery you spend time in a recovery room where staff members monitor you for complications.
+You can leave later that day to heal at home.

 - Blurred vision from the lubricating ointment applied to your eyes